 The primary market was busy again with more than $35bln in new debt coming to market on the heels of $60bln+ the week prior.
 Demand was very strong as order books were well oversubscribed, even for companies with marginal credit metrics.
 It is early in the year but so far new issue supply is 32% higher relative to last year, according to data compiled by Bloomberg.
 Recall that CAM’s projection as well as the general consensus is calling for overall supply in 2020 to be down relative to 2019 especially on a net basis.
 We expect that issuers will look to be quite active in the first half of the year and that issuance will be more subdued in the second half due to the uncertainty that typically accompanies a presidential election.
 The consensus supply number for January is $120bln, according to data compiled by Bloomberg, so next week should be another solid week for issuance but will likely be somewhat lower than the previous two weeks due to earnings blackout periods.

-According to Wells Fargo, IG fund flows during the week of October 31-November 6 were +$3.2bln.
-This brings YTD IG fund flows to +$249bln.
-2019 flows are up 9.5% relative to 2018.
+According to Wells Fargo, IG fund flows during the week of January 9-15 were +$5.5bln.
+This brings year-to-date IG fund flows to over $15.5bln, a strong start to the year.